gkochera/cargo-management-api/README.md

 |PUT|/boats/:boat_id|Change All Details of a Specific Boat| Yes | - | Yes |
 |PATCH|/boats/:boat_id|Change Only Some Details of a Specific Boat| Yes | - | Yes |
 |DELETE|/boats/:boat_id|Delete a Specific Boat| Yes | - | - |

+### Parameters

+`:boat_id` refers to the assigned `id` of the `Boat` element in the database which is returned in the JSON body after a Boat is created or a list of boats is requested.

 ### Sample Request Body